Talking to staff experiencing perimenopause and menopause: essential tips for all school leaders

-In this blog, Helen Clare, Menopause Coach and Ex-Biology teacher, gives advice on how to have conversations with staff about menopause and peri-menopause, and how to start building stigma-free cultures in schools.
+In this blog, Helen Clare, menopause educator and mentor, and ex-biology teacher, gives advice on how to have conversations with staff about menopause and perimenopause, and how to start building stigma-free cultures in schools.

 Articles / 6 mins read

 A delve into the Department for Education statistics suggests that approximately 1 in 6 of the teaching workforce is likely to be experiencing peri-menopause or menopause right now.

 And the Fawcett Society report that ‘one in ten women have left work because of perimenopause or menopause symptoms, and 44% of women found that their ability to do their jobs was affected.1

 So to retain education staff and ensure they are well enough to do their jobs effectively, your school should look to prioritise supporting staff experiencing peri/menopause.